attmme/DistanceFilter/README.md

 ## Running main program

 For linux and windows, those steps are exactly the same. <br/><br/>
-To execute the program, we will move into the main folder and type the next code in the terminal.
+To execute the program, we will move into the main folder and type the next code in the terminal / console.

     $ node main.js